 We’ve provided a couple of easy tips to do your own HVAC upkeep, but it is still important to have the system regularly checked by a professional.
 We recommend that this is done at least annually, preferably twice a year.
 Waiting until the stormy weather is already here to have the unit serviced isn’t the best idea.
 We suggest booking regular seasonal maintenance for the start of the fall and spring seasons.
 Your chosen HVAC technician can help work out a schedule that fits your specific needs, but a good rule of thumb is choosing to do it during seasonal shifts.

 Improve Your Fall Indoor Air Quality

 Performing regular preventive maintenance and having a professional inspect your unit ensures minor issues are corrected long before they become major ones … but it shouldn’t stop there.
 Ideally, to fully prepare for the fall season, you should also consider indoor air quality upgrades for cleaner and fresher indoor air.

 IAQ contractors can provide indoor air quality recommendations, services and upgrades for your home or business.
 There are plenty of ways they can help improve the air quality in your indoor space.
 This can be a combination of control strategies like:

 - Humidity Control

 - Source Control

 We often assume the air we breathe indoors is good without a second thought.
-As the fall season sends most of us back indoors full-time, now is the time to evaluate your HVAC system and home indoor air quality.
-If you are interested in protecting your home and the people in it from bacteria, viruses, mold, dust and other indoor air concerns, choosing both maintenance and IAQ upgrades together is a powerful combination.
+As the fall season sends us back indoors, now is the time to evaluate your HVAC system and home air quality.
+If you are interested in protecting your space and the people in it from bacteria, viruses, mold, dust and other indoor air concerns, choosing both maintenance and IAQ upgrades together is a powerful combination.